Ann Drayton: Life and career

 Ann Fox was born in the second half of the 17th century.
 Around 1698, she married Thomas Drayton, who regarded Ann's father, Stephen, as a mentor.
 Ann was Thomas' second wife.
 After arriving from Barbados in 1678, they were bequeathed today's Magnolia Plantation in Charleston, South Carolina, by Ann's father around 1704.

 She became a widowed mother when Thomas died in 1721 at the age of 71.
 Her children were Mary (born 1704; married colonel Thomas Fuller), Thomas (born 1710), Stephen Fox (1713 or 1714) and John (1716).
 Choosing not to remarry, she began to establish herself alongside the male planter elite in South Carolina.

 After her husband's death, she served as the manager of the family estate, and had extensively increased its properties by the time of her death.

-In 1730, Thomas married Elizabeth Bull, daughter of William Bull, who assisted general James Edward Oglethorpe in the laying out of Savannah, Province of Georgia, three years later.
+In 1730, Thomas Jr. married Elizabeth Bull, daughter of William Bull, who assisted general James Edward Oglethorpe in the laying out of Savannah, Province of Georgia, three years later.
 In 1737, Bull became the 24th governor of South Carolina.

 Drayton's son, Stephen, died in 1733, shortly before his 21st birthday.